smoll/page-objectify/README.md

 end
 ```

-Then, upon executing the rake task `$ rake po:generate`, the following file will be generated:
+Then, upon executing the rake task `$ bundle exec rake po:generate`, the following file will be generated:

 ```ruby
 class GooglePage < BasePage